aitorzip/DeepGTAV/README.md

 ### Commands

-As simple as it seems, this message can be sent at any moment during DeepGTAV execution to control the vehicle.
+As simple as it seems, this message can be sent at any moment during DeepGTAV's execution to control the vehicle.
 Note that you will only be able to control the vehicle if *drivingMode* is set to manual.

 Here follows an example of the *Commands* message:
 ```json